Start your free case review

 As the second-largest city in Washington County, Beaverton is a very busy place.
 The city is known for being home to the global footwear corporation, Nike, and has been listed as one of the best places to live in the country in America by Money magazine.
 With the many boutique wineries, natural wonders of the Chehalem Mountains and Willamette Valley, there is a lot to see and do in Beaverton.
 Unfortunately, with so much to see and do, it also means an increase in commercial truck traffic.

 As more trucks start to crowd the roads in Beaverton, more accidents are bound to happen.
 When they do, they result in some of the most serious injuries.
 Trucks are much heavier and larger than the average passenger vehicle.
 As such, the impact of the accident may remain with victims for weeks, months, and even years.
-If you have been injured, it is critical that you speak with a Beaverton truck accident attorney who can help you claim the full damages you are entitled to.
+If you have been injured, it is critical that you speak with our truck accident lawyers who can help you file a truck accident claim to gain the full damages you are entitled to.

 The Difference Between